tjworks/tapdata-docs-en/docs/introduction/supported-databases.md

 :::tip

-If you need to synchronize DDL operations, you need to enable DDL collection and DDL apply.
+* If you need to synchronize DDL operations, you need to enable DDL collection and DDL apply.
 For more information, see [Handle DDL Changes During Data Sync](../best-practice/handle-schema-changes.md).
+* Tapdata Community only supports ClickHouse, Kafka, MongoDB, MySQL, and PostgreSQL data sources.

 :::